rishab-t0910/website/content/projects/project1/index.md

 - Random Forest was able to predict life expectancy with a Test Mean Squared Error (MSE) of 3.2212 (very good)
 - Logistic Regression with a Test Classification Error of 0.056 (also very good)

-Overall the modelling was a success, and it was fun to implement the skills and techniques I learned over the semester to a real life dataset.
+Overall, the modelling was a success, and it was fun to implement the skills and techniques I learned over the semester to a real life dataset.